Multi-Agent Retrieval-Augmented Framework for Evidence-Based Counterspeech Against Health Misinformation

 Figure 2: Evaluation Results

-Figure 2: Performance comparison across four evaluation metrics: Politeness, Relevance, Informativeness, and Factual Accuracy.
+Figure 2: Comparison of our framework with baseline systems across Politeness, Relevance, Informativeness, and Factual Accuracy.

-Our multi-agent framework consistently outperforms static RAG, dynamic RAG, and prompting-only baselines, with error bars showing annotator standard deviation.
+Our multi-agent approach consistently outperforms static RAG, dynamic RAG, and prompting-only methods.
+Error bars denote annotator standard deviation.

 BibTeX